Find a birth center that is right for you:

 All of this information should be available to you in the orientation:

 The most reassuring thing is national accreditation.
-So look for the sign, that mark of excellence in the freestanding Birth Center.
-Your Birth Center should be accredited by the Commission for the Accreditation of Birth Centers.
+So look for the sign, that mark of excellence in the birth center.
+Your birth center should be accredited by the Commission for the Accreditation of Birth Centers.
 Verify that your birth center is accredited.